mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 -   I would love to write a library in C and utilize it in Python.
 -   I would like the opportunity to write production-level applications in C.

+# Go

+Go is a new language for me, and one that I am enjoying thoroughly.
+As someone who enjoys the complexity of low-level applications and languages, yet likes the simple syntax of high-level languages, Go was a must learn.
+Through books and simple practice, I have been learning Go and learning the best practices of the language.

+Although I am new to Go, I can see myself working as a Go developer in the future.
+There are lots of features and concepts within Go that I am a fan of.
+In the coming weeks and months, I will be focused on learning Go, and the information in the coming section will more than likely  need to be updated.

+**I have worked with** _**Go**_ **in the following capacity:**
+-   I have utilized applications in Go such as Terraform and understand them at a deep level.
+This understanding gives me some insight into the capabilities and functionalities of Go.
+-   I have worked through the [“Go By Example”](https://gobyexample.com/) syllabus.

+-   I have written code in Go to grasps all of its built-in features.

+**I know** _**Go**_ **to the following level:**
+-   I understand _many_ best practices within Go, as well as the general concepts within the language.
+-   I understand when to use specific Go features to conform to best practices and maximize efficiency.
+-   I understand how to write clean, efficient code, test it, compile it, and deploy it.

+**This is how I would like to continue my growth and understanding of** _**Go:**_
+-   I would like the opportunity to write production-level code in Go down the road.

 # Bash

 Good old Bash, thank you for saving us all countless hours.
 Although it is not considered a programming language, Bash has saved programmers lots of time.
 I have used Bash in many ways, and I am  grateful for its existence.